Nguyễn Ngọc Loan

-Loan gained international attention when he summarily executed handcuffed prisoner Nguyễn Văn Lém, on February 1, 1968 in Saigon, Vietnam during the Tet Offensive.
+Loan gained international attention when he summarily executed a handcuffed prisoner of war named Nguyễn Văn Lém on February 1, 1968, in Saigon, Vietnam during the Tet Offensive.
 Nguyễn Văn Lém was a Viet Cong (VC) member.
+South Vietnamese Vice President Nguyễn Cao Kỳ stated that Lém was "a very high ranking" political official, but had not been a member of the Viet Cong military.
 The event was witnessed and recorded by Võ Sửu, a cameraman for NBC, and Eddie Adams, an Associated Press photographer.
 The photo and film became two famous images in contemporary American journalism.

+Despite the determination of the Immigration and Naturalization Service that Loan committed war crimes, owing to which he was liable for deportation back to Vietnam, the then US President, Jimmy Carter, intervened personally to halt the deportation proceedings.

 Early life

-Loan was born in 1930 to a middle-class family in Huế, and was one of eleven children.
-He studied pharmacy at Huế University before joining the Vietnamese National Army in 1951.
+Nguyễn Ngọc Loan was born 11 December 1930 to a middle-class family in Huế and was one of eleven children.
+He studied pharmacy and graduated near the top of his class at Huế University before joining the Vietnamese National Army in 1951.
 He soon studied at an officer training school, where he befriended classmate Nguyễn Cao Kỳ.
 Loan received pilot training in Morocco before returning to Vietnam in 1955, serving with the Republic of Vietnam Air Force (RVNAF) for the next decade.

-He received additional training in the United States at some point during this period, enabling him to speak English fluently by the time he rose to prominence in the late 1960s.
-Despite gradually taking on administrative tasks involving intelligence and security, Loan flew as wingman to Kỳ, now commander of the RVNAF, during the February 1965 Operation Flaming Dart airstrikes targeting North Vietnam.
+Loan received additional training in the United States at some time during this period, enabling him to speak English fluently by the time he became prominent during the late 1960s.
+Loan's career followed Ky's, and when Ky became commander of the RVNAF, Loan served as chief of staff.
+During the February 1965 Operation Flaming Dart airstrikes targeting North Vietnam Loan flew as Ky's wingman.